 I pulled my money out of this bank.

-The Texas Ratio for Texas Citizens Bank decreased slightly from 10.79% as of March 31, 2013 to 8.48% as of March 31, 2014, resulting in a positive change of 21.44%.This indicates that the balance sheet and financial strength for Texas Citizens Bank has improved slightly in recent periods.
+The Texas Ratio for Texas Citizens Bank experienced no significant changes from 9.00% as of June 30, 2013 to 8.21% as of June 30, 2014, resulting in a positive change of 8.78%.This indicates that the balance sheet and financial strength for Texas Citizens Bank has had no significant changes in recent periods.

 Both FDIC and NCUA consider capitalization levels of banks and credit unions to be of high importance.
 Higher capitalization allows for a greater buffer when cover loans that may fail in the future.
-Texas Citizens Bank has $328.36 million in assets with $35.07 million in equity, resulting in a capitalization level of 10.68%, which is above average.
+Texas Citizens Bank has $313.47 million in assets with $35.62 million in equity, resulting in a capitalization level of 11.36%, which is excellent.

 |FDIC Certificate #||58319|